EDUCATOR / TRAINER RESOURCES

 The Code Red Document was developed as a result of a brainstorming session at the 2011 Midwest Women in Ag Conference in Jeffersonville Indiana.
 Participants identified a need for a farm or small business to have one central location to collect critical business information required for day to day operations.
 In the event of a crisis in the operation, the business would be able to continue with minimal disruptions in a timely fashion while utilizing the Code Red Document.
 Click here for more information, or to download the latest version of the Code Red program.

 "Preparing for Emergencies at Home" is a comprehensive PowerPoint presentation covering covering a variety of weather-related issues common in Indiana.
 Thank you to Mathias Ingle, Extension ANR Educator in Howard County, for sharing this resource with INPREPared.

 Coronavirus 2019 Resources and Information

 Health officials throughout the world are monitoring an outbreak of respiratory illness caused by a novel (new) coronavirus (termed “2019-nCoV”) that was first detected in Wuhan City, Hubei Province, China and which continues to expand.
-Chinese health officials have reported nearly three thousand infections with 2019-nCoV in China, including outside of Hubei Province.
-Infections with 2019-nCoV also are being reported in a growing number of international locations, including the United States, where 5 cases in travelers from Wuhan have been confirmed in four states (AZ, CA, IL, WA) as of January 26, 2020.
+Chinese health officials have reported over 60,000 infections with 2019-nCoV in China, including outside of Hubei Province.
+Infections with 2019-nCoV also are being reported in a growing number of international locations, including the United States, where 15 cases have been confirmed in five states (AZ, CA, IL, WA, MA, TX) as of February 13, 2020.

 INPREPared.org is following the situation closely, and will provide updates and relevant links on our Coronavirus 2019 Resource Site as the outbreak progresses.